kevinburke/hamms/README.md

         self.hs.stop()
 ```

+2. Make requests and test your client.
+See the reference below for a list of
+   supported failure modes.

+By default, Hamms uses ports 5500-5600.
+In the future, this port range may be
+configurable.

 ## Reference

 ### Connection level errors

 Connect to the ports listed below to enact the various failure modes.

 - **5500** - Nothing is listening on the port.
-Note, your machine will send
+Note, your machine will likely
-back a TCP reset (closing the connection) immediately.
-To simulate a connection
+send back a TCP reset (closing the connection) immediately.

-failure that just hangs forever, connect to a bad host on a real server, for
+    To simulate a connection failure that just hangs forever (a connection
+    timeout), connect to a bad host on a real server, for example
-example `www.google.com:81`, or use a port in the `10.*` range, for example
+    `www.google.com:81`, or use a port in the `10.*` range, for example
     `10.255.255.1`.

 - **5501** - The port accepts traffic but never sends back data